 My research interests centre around studying how discourse and perceptions shape the behaviour of foreign policy actors, often based in the UK.
-I am particularly interested in political myth and its role and influence within International Relations.
-I have also conducted research on secret intelligence and policy success and failures.
-To explore these different areas, my research usually takes an interpretivist approach using archival methods, elite interviews, and discourse analysis.
+I am particularly interested in UK-Ukraine relations and the role and influence of political myth within International Relations.
+I have also published research on secret intelligence and policy success and failure.

 Eason, T. (2023) 'Introducing Myth to Foreign Policy Analysis: The Blair Poodle Narrative and its Impact on Constructions of the US-UK "Special Relationship"'.
 Foreign Policy Analysis. https://doi.org/10.1093/fpa/orad021 - Top 10% of all research scored by Altmetric.
 Journal impact factor: 2.646.